VS Code Extension Development

 Breakpoint Tools

-add, the extension updates the VS Code breakpoint registry and also sends a directsetBreakpointsrequest to the adapter so verification and registration happen immediately. - On
+add, the extension updates the VS Code breakpoint registry and also sends a directsetBreakpointsrequest to the adapter so verification and registration happen immediately. remove,clear,disable, andenablenow also resync the adapter with the enabled source breakpoint set for the affected file.- On

 list, it always reports the VS Code breakpoint list.
 If a Dapper session is active, it also re-queries adapter verification state and merges averifiedfield into the result when the adapter state is definitive. - If the adapter reports